 - 11.01 Observed Holidays.
 All employees shall be entitled to eight (8) specific holidays with full pay.
-The specific holidays are as follows: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, day before Christmas, Christmas Day and day before New Year's Day. - a) Holiday Allowance.
+The specific holidays are as follows: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, day before Christmas, Christmas Day and day before New Year's Day. - a) Holiday Allowance Corrections & Communications.
 On the paycheck following each of the above-mentioned holidays, employees shall have a full-day's pay added to their paycheck at the straight-time rate of pay.
-Said amount shall be pro-rated for part-time employees. - b) Work on a Holiday.
+Said amount shall be pro-rated for part-time employees.

+- b) Observed Holidays Clerical.
+The above-mentioned holidays, shall be observed on the dates established by the Personnel Department, and shall be a scheduled day off from work. - 1) If a holiday falls during an employee's vacation, the employee will be paid holiday pay for that day and not vacation pay. - work on a Holiday.
 Employees working on one of the specific holidays described above, as well as working on Easter Sunday, will receive pay at the rate of one and one-half (11⁄2) the regular rate of pay for the hours actually worked.